MrAprksn/common/cv/cv.md

 - Worked as part of a team to break up a monolithic Rails application in to smaller microservices, containerised them, and moved them to AWS ECS.
 - Was leading a large scale cost saving project - A migration to Spotinst.
   (50.000$ to 6.000$ per month)
-- Build AWS cloud environment with Hashicorp Terraform.
+- Build automated AWS cloud environment with Terraform.
 - Was responsible for maintaining the legacy data center.